Tag Archives: Movie

 Chapter 19

-1. Define courage and explain how Anne had courage in this chapter.
+1. Define courage and give an example of how Anne had courage in this chapter.
 Doing something scary when you’re scared; she faced Diana’s aunt and told her jumping on the bed was her fault p.123

 Chapter 20